ADhanoa3/my-first-repo/README.md

 # Welcome to MATH 4330: Numerical Analysis!

 Welcome to Numerical Analysis with Dr. De Silva!
-This repository will serve as your first step into a world at the intersection of mathematics and computer programming.
+This repository will serve as your first step into a world that unites mathematics and computer programming.
 Below you will find important information about the course, **repository** structure, and initial assignments.

 >💡 A **repository** is a central place where all the files and folders related to a specific project are stored and managed.
 It allows you to track changes, collaborate with others, and keep a history of your work.